 - Output Dataset Name: Usage Data [Maximum 60 characters and should be Alphanumeric; _ and space are supported].
 This gets pre-populated with the task name by default.

 Matrix Data is the default Data source for all the Rules.
 For more information about the MDA objects and the fields used in Gainsight, refer <Gainsight Object Glossary> (TBA).

-- Select Usage Data as the source object from Matrix Data.
-The fields available in the Usage Data object are displayed in the drop-down list.
+Select Usage Data as the source object from Matrix Data.
+The fields available in the Usage Data data source are displayed in the drop-down list.